google-developer-training/pwa-training-labs/sw-precache-lab/README.md

-# sw-precache and sw-toolbox
+# Migrating to Workbox from sw-precache and sw-toolbox

-In this lab you learn how to use sw-precache and sw-toolbox to automate creating service workers.
+This lab shows you how to take an existing PWA that uses sw-precache and sw-toolbox and migrate it to Workbox to create optimal service worker code.

 ## Getting started

-Clone the repository and navigate to **sw-precache-lab/app**.
+Clone the repository and navigate to **sw-precache-workbox-lab/project**.

-Start a local web server at the app base directory.
-Then, open your browser and navigate to the appropriate local host port (for example, http://localhost:8080/).

 [Download and install Node.js](https://nodejs.org/en/download/).